 Langtang Trek in Spring Season (March-May)

-The Langtang Valley comes to life in Spring with colorful rhododendron forest surrounding your trail.
+The Langtang Valley comes to life in Spring with a colorful rhododendron forest surrounding your trail.
 The wildflowers, lush greenery, and kaleidoscopic birds of the Langtang National Park make spring a true paradise from March to May.
-The photographers in Langtang in Spring might just drop their Camara; the beauty of nature is mesmerizing.
+The photographers in Langtang in Spring might drop their camera; the beauty of nature is mesmerizing.

 Weather Conditions in Spring

-The weather around Spring in Langtang Valley is stable and predictable.
-The skies are literally sky-blue in color, providing the feeling of a lighter shade of a sea.
-The daytime is warm and sunny, with temperatures ranging from 10°C to 20°C. The nighttime temperature can fall to 2°C. The rainfall in this season is very minimal.
+The weather in Langtang Valley around springtime is stable and predictable.
+The sky-blue skies evoke a lighter shade of the sea.
+The daytime is warm and sunny, with temperatures ranging from 10°C to 20°C. The nighttime temperature can fall to 2°C. The rainfall this season is very minimal.
 Trekkers can maintain their pace and enjoy the trek simultaneously without worrying about the time, as the days are longer in Spring.

 Trails and Accommodations in Spring